vkas-chaurasia/lecture-summarization/README.md

 # Lecture Summarization

-This repository contains a Retrieval-Augmented Generation (RAG) project that processes video and audio content to generate structured lecture summaries.
+This repository contains a LLM project that processes video and audio content to generate structured lecture summaries.

 ## Project Structure